cmg1126/Gen-711-Final-Project/README.md

 To further trim the sequences, we used cutadapt in qiime to remove the primer sequences from all the reeads in the .qza file.
 To visualize this file we then ran "demux summarize" command to make a summary.qza file that is viewable and human readable.

+*These viewable files can be found in the output folder*

 The next step is to denoise the data using "dada2 denoise-paired" in qiime which is a program that will use the eroror rate and base call quality of the data then try to correct the errors in it.
 This also gives us an output with all ASV's that can be viewed in multiple human readable formats after exporting out of the .qza format

 After this a taxonomical comaprison was done between our data and a refrence data base to identify the species present in our dataset.
 Using "qiime feature-classifier classify-sklearn" and "qiime taxa barplot" we were able to create a graph displaying all concentrations of organsims present in each sample.